 WHEN IS THE ROAD TO MORAINE LAKE CLOSED?

-Moraine Lake Road is closed during the winter months due to avalanche danger.
-The road reopens typically in late May.
-The closure is Tuesday after Canadian Thanksgiving (the second Monday in October).
+The Moraine Lake Road is closed during the winter months due to avalanche danger.
+The road usually reopens in late May.
+The closure date usually is the Tuesday after Canadian Thanksgiving (second Monday in October).

-IS MORAINE LAKE ACCESSIBLE AT ALL IN THE WINTER?
+IS MORAINE LAKE ACCESSIBLE AT ALL IN WINTER?

 ACTIVITIES AROUND MORAINE LAKE